 The companies which it is believed could supply ring forgings for RPVs and steam generators, and large head forgings were listed above (Section 3.5.3).
-In addition to those companies, there are a number of others which can produce large steam turbine rotor forgings and these include Saarschmiede (Germany) and Kobe Steel (Japan).
+In addition to those companies, there are a number of others which can produce large steam turbine rotor forgings and these include Forge Saar (formerly Saarschmiede, Germany) and Kobe Steel (Japan).